-The beaches of Encinitas cannot be defined by any single word, but by many.
-Spectacular, astounding, magnificent, eye-catching, and breathtaking immediately come to mind as far as recalling past trips to this area.
+The beaches of Encinitas cannot be defined by one word but by many.
+Spectacular, astounding, magnificent, eye-catching, and breathtaking immediately come to mind to recall past trips to this area.

-These beaches are not only beautiful to the eye but serene and comforting to the soul to boot.
-There is so much to take in and to be a part of when encountering the beaches of Encinitas for the first time, that you may have sensory overload.
+There is so much to take in and to be a part of when encountering the beaches of Encinitas for the first time that you may have sensory overload.

-The sheer magnitude of the towering cliffs, coupled with the soft sand beaches and the lulling of the offshore waves, it just might be too much for some people.
-My suggestion is to take a deep breath and draw the beauty and energy within and hold it for awhile.
+The sheer magnitude of the towering cliffs, the soft sand beaches, and the lulling of the offshore waves might be too much for some people.
+May I suggest taking a deep breath, drawing in the beauty and energy within, and holding it for a while?

 Surrounded by Batiquitos Lagoon to the north and San Elijo Lagoon to the south, the beaches of Encinitas cover 6 miles of rugged coastal terrain.
-All beach entries are by bluff except for Moonlight State Beach and Cardiff State Beach where both have street level access.
+All beach entries are bluff except for Moonlight State Beach and Cardiff State Beach, where both have street-level access.

 The beaches of Encinitas (Spanish for “little oaks”) are approximately 25 miles north of Downtown San Diego in the North County area of San Diego County, California.

 When imagining the stereotypical beach town, Encinitas might come to mind.
-There is easygoing, laid back and mellow vibe here in Encinitas and the people are friendly and warm to each other here.
-Go figure!
+Encinitas has an easygoing, laid-back, and mellow vibe, and the people are friendly and warm to each other.

-The surf culture rules here and is evident just by the sheer amount of surfboards seen everywhere.
-Surfer.com named Encinitas as the #7 Best Surf town in America in 2017.
+The surf culture rules here and is evident by the sheer number of surfboards seen everywhere.

 The Beaches of Encinitas Through the Years

-For over 20 years my family and I have been walking up and down this part of the San Diego coast endless times.
-Whenever we have a chance to go to the beach, we would always end up at Moonlight State Beach.
+For over 20 years, my family and I have been walking up and down this Beach countless times.
+Whenever we had a chance to go to the Beach, we always ended up at Moonlight State Beach.

-This beach is centrally located so sometimes we would venture south and occasionally north. and do I have pictures to prove it!
+This Beach is centrally located so we would venture south and occasionally north.
+Remember, I have the pictures to prove it!

-Grandview Beach located at the most northern end of the city of Encinitas, in the community of Leucadia.
-You will find the entryway for this beach squeezed in the corner of a residential area along with small parking lot.
-Once parked, there is a very long and steep staircase that will take you down to the sand.
+Grandview Beach is located at the northern end of Encinitas, in the community of Leucadia.
+The entryway for this Beach is squeezed into the corner of a residential area along with a small parking lot.
+Once parked, a long, steep staircase will take you down to the sand.

-At the base of the stairs, there is a lifeguard tower as well as a shower.
-This beach is preferred for surf schools to teach beginners at because of the consistent beach break.
+There is a lifeguard tower and shower at the base of the stairs.
+This Beach is preferred for surf schools to teach beginners because of the consistent beach break.

 Fun Fact- This beach once had a Coast Guard beacon tower, located north of the dirt path that would help guide warships during WWII.

-Beacon’s beach is known as a local hangout for surfing as well as its picturesque views.
-This beach has no restrooms.
+Beacon’s Beach is a local hangout for surfing and its picturesque views.
+This Beach has no restrooms.

-Stonesteps Beach is located just north of Moonlight Beach and is a local favorite spot because hardly anyone knows about it.
+Stone Steps Beach is located north of Moonlight Beach and is a local favorite spot because hardly anyone knows it.

 At the top of the stairs, there is a small parking lot.
-A steep staircase takes you down to a narrow stretch of beach with many stones.
-Again this beach is tide dependent, and it is not unheard-of getting stuck when the high tide comes in.
+A steep staircase takes you down to a narrow stretch of Beach with many stones.
+Again this Beach is tide-dependent, and it is not unheard of to get stuck when the high tide comes in.

-The cliffs are unpredictable in this area, so if you are interested in sunbathing here, do not lie too close.
+The cliffs are unpredictable in this area, so do not lie too close if you are interested in sunbathing here.